Welcome back, we hope you have had a lovely Easter break and are now ready for the first half of our summer term.

-In R.E the children will be learning all about Jesus and who he was.
-They will also be learning about how he helped people and the stories he told.
+In R.E the children will be learning all about Christmas and Diwali.
+They will also be learning about King Herod and Rama and Sita.

 Children will require their P.E. kits every Tuesday and Friday.
 They should leave it in school until the half term holiday.
 This will ensure that they don’t regularly forget their P.E. kit.
 The children will need either pumps or trainers as the children will participate in outdoor and indoor activities throughout the term.
 If your child doesn’t have the correct footwear, they may not be able to participate in certain activities, which would have a negative impact on their physical development.

 Children will be given a spelling list every Friday, please ensure your child practices these as they will be tested on these spellings the following Thursday.
 To support them further, encourage children to form sentences with the words given.